AbhinavRobinson/bizbiz/README.md

-# BIZBIZ - Currency Exchange
+# BIZBIZ - Bitcoin Price Checker

 Bizbiz is made with Next.js on React.